zoe-walker/Visualizations/Examples/ProcessFlow/README.md

 The Process Flow package contains two visualisations:
 -   __Process Flow Visualisation__
     -  This renders the process flow.
-It can be used standalone (using watermarks in the swim-lanes to identify the actore) or in conjunction with __Process Flow Header__
+It can be used standalone (using watermarks in the swim-lanes to identify the actors) or in conjunction with __Process Flow Header__
 -   __Process Flow Header__
     -  This renders the header of the Process.
 The visualisation panel is designed to be setup at the top of the page immediately above the __Process Flow Visualisation__.
 It needs to be configured in Business Architect to be in a fixed position so that it is always visible (doesn't scroll off the page).